Gender of connectors and fasteners: Electrical and electronic

 Although the gender of tubing and plumbing fittings is usually obvious, this may not be true of electrical connectors because of their more complex and varying constructions.
 Instead, connector gender is conventionalized and thus can be somewhat obscure to the uninitiated.
 For example, the female D-subminiature connector body projects outward from the mounting plane of the chassis, and this protrusion could be erroneously construed as male.
-Instead, the "maleness" of the D-subminiature connectors is defined by specific presence of male pins, rather than by the protrusion of the connector (this is also true for many other pin-based connectors like XLR).
-The male/female distinction is more obvious with ring crimp lug connectors which are placed around a screw post, but again with spade or split ring crimp lug connectors the end alone is not obviously female.
+Instead, the gender is determined by the innermost part, the male pins, rather than by the protrusion of the connector that fits inside the shield of the mating connector.
+(This is also true for many other pin-based connectors, like XLR).
+The distinction is more obvious with ring crimp lug connectors which are placed around a screw post, but again with spade or split ring crimp lug connectors the end alone is not obviously female.

-Further confusion can be caused by the term "jack", which is used for both female and male connectors and typically refers to the fixed (panel) side of a connector pair.
-IEEE STD 100, IEEE-315-1975 and IEEE 200-1975 (replaced by ASME Y14.44-2008) define "plug" and "jack" by location or mobility, rather than gender.
+Further confusion can be caused by the term jack, which is used for both female and male connectors and typically refers to the fixed (panel) side of a connector pair.
+IEEE STD 100, IEEE-315-1975 and IEEE 200-1975 (replaced by ASME Y14.44-2008) define plug and jack by location or mobility, rather than gender.

-A connector in a fixed location is a "jack", and a moveable connector is a "plug".
+A connector in a fixed location is a jack, and a moveable connector is a plug.
 The distinction is relative, so a portable radio is considered stationary compared to the cable from the headphones; the radio has a jack, and the headphone cable has a plug.
-Where the relationship is equal, such as when two flexible cables are connected (an "inline" connection), each is considered a plug.
+Where the relationship is equal, such as when two flexible cables are connected (an inline connection), each is considered a plug.
 Jacks use the reference designator prefix of J and plugs use the reference designator prefix of P.

 It is common practice to use female connectors for jacks, so the informal gender-based usage often happens to agree with the functional description of the technical standards.
 However, this is not always the case; often-seen exceptions include a computer's AC Power Inlet and EIA232 DE9 Serial Port, or the male coaxial power jacks for connecting external power adapters to portable equipment.

-To summarize, it is considered best practice to use "male" and "female" for connector gender, and "plug" and "jack" for connector function or mobility.
+To summarize, it is considered best practice to use male and female for connector gender, and plug and jack for connector function or mobility.